-Drake Hollow Review
+Drake Hollow (Xbox One) Review – Earmuffs On!

 With an aesthetic graphical world straight out of Fortnite, even down to smashing trees and cars to get resources, Drake Hollow is another in a long line of recent crafting survival sims, this time with the added twist that you’re not only responsible for your own survival.
 You must create and maintain a little village full of little plant people, and defend it against constant threat.
 You must find resources to feed them rather than yourself and keep them happy and content.
 Drake Hollow combines a management game not unlike the Sims, with the strangely popular crafting/survival/resource-collecting genre – think games like Don’t Starve, Grounded, or Sub Nautica.